 The DOC Electronic Monitoring Center provides electronic monitoring services to the Division of Community Corrections, Division of Juvenile Corrections, local law enforcement, and county human services agencies.

 The monitoring center provides 24/7/365 monitoring services for offenders on electronic monitoring.

 Global Positioning System (GPS) - The GPS monitoring system provides constant information on the whereabouts of an offender and allows the department to establish inclusion and exclusion zones.
 The system also notifies the Electronic Monitoring

 Center of any violations or tampering with the device.

-Radio Frequency - Radio frequency monitoring allows DOC to an offender’s compliance with curfew restrictions.
+Radio Frequency - Radio frequency allows DOC to monitor an offender’s compliance with curfew restrictions.
 The offender wears a transmitter on their ankle that

 sends information to a receiver installed in the offender’s home.
 If the offender is away from their home outside their curfew or the device is tampered with, the Electronic Monitoring

 Alcohol Monitoring – DOC uses two types of